7 Creative Ways To Reuse Golf Balls

 I never thought about the life cycle of a golf ball until now, but you know -- those things aren’t indestructible.
-They get dented and torn on all that golf course landscaping and generally degrade, and they it’s all: “Bye bye little ball, off to the rubbish bin for you!”
+They get dented and torn on all that golf course landscaping and generally degrade, and then it’s all: “Bye bye little ball, off to the rubbish bin for you!”

 Well, being the super-green eco-friendly DIY recycler girl that I am, I just couldn’t bear to see them thrown away.
 Can you imagine how many millions of golf balls must be buried in landfills across the country?
 No way, not cool.
 Always crafty and looking to upcycle, I looked into golf ball-related projects, and whataya know?
-There’s all sorts of fantastic things you can do with used golf balls!
+There’re all sorts of fantastic things you can do with used golf balls!
 Things like:

 1. The garden always provides excellent grounds for creative upcycling, and golf -- an outdoor lawn sport -- is a natural pairing for garden embellishments.
-If you’re patient enough to collect a whole bunch of balls, they’ll make an adorable edging for your flower beds, vegetable boxes, or garden foot paths.
+If you’re patient enough to collect a whole bunch of balls, they’ll make an adorable edging for your flower beds, vegetable boxes, or garden footpaths.

 3. You can also use golf balls in your garden for a less aesthetic, much more practical purpose.
 Before potting a plant, line the bottom of the flower pot with a few layers of golf balls, then proceed with potting soil as normal.
 The golf balls will make for excellent drainage and you won’t have to worry about root rot!

-4. Gifts are always a good way to go when you’re trying to re-use a specialty item.
-Sports equipment, for example, can be turned into a thoughtful present for a sports enthusiast.
+4. Gifts are always a good way to go when you’re trying to reuse a specialty item.
+Sporting equipment, for example, can be turned into a thoughtful present for a sports enthusiast.
 In this case, golf balls can be used to adorn items for your favorite golfer -- like gluing the balls around the outside of a large picture frame, and then filling the frame with a photo of your golfer (showing off their perfect technique, of course!).

 6. You know what blows?
 The wind!
-(More bad puns, my father would be so proud).
+(More bad puns.
+My father would be so proud.)
 But seriously, nothing ruins a perfect picnic quite like a big ol’ gust of wind that catches your tablecloth, picks it right up, and upturns all your food along with it.
 Which is why genius grannies have been sewing weights into the corners of their tablecloths for years, in order to avoid just such a situation.
 So you see where I’m going with this?
 Yeah, sew golf balls into the corners of your outdoor tablecloths.
 Problem solved, bring on the wind.
 You’re welcome.

-And please remember, if the issue with the ball is simply cosmetic, like a scuff or some discoloration, consider passing them along to a charity like Bunkers In Baghdad.
+And please remember, if the issue with the ball is simply cosmetic, like a scuff or some discoloration, consider passing it along to a charity like Bunkers In Baghdad.
 This organization sends used golf equipment -- including balls -- to American troops stationed in 22 countries around the world, and they’re always accepting donations.